RiRa12621/openshift-onboarding/content/units/unit4.md

 * How many errors are acceptable?
 * How many slow requests are acceptable?

-This can be a bit abstract to think about in percentages but @metalmatze thankfully made [a tool](https://promtools.dev/) that translate a given percentage into time.
+This can be a bit abstract to think about in percentages but [Matthias Loibl](https://github.com/metalmatze/) thankfully made [a tool](https://promtools.dev/) that translate a given percentage into time.
 That way you can easily visualize how long in the 30 day window your users will not be able to access your service.

 Since not that many people are using our service and we don't really want to go oncall for it, 99% is fine for both our SLOs.